rsm-gh/akbl/README.md

-**If you have programming skills better took a look to the [new-version](https://github.com/rsm-gh/alienware-kbl/tree/new-version) branch.**
+**If you have programming skills better take a look to the [new-version](https://github.com/rsm-gh/alienware-kbl/tree/new-version) branch.**

 **Index:**